BaileyLitherland/MazeGenerator/README.md

 Change the adjaceny matrix to only store each vertex possible neighbours.
 This would make the matrix nx4 not nxm where n is the larger of n and m

-Change the dot path of the maze solution to a line.

 Give the option for more sparse mazes with more than one solution

 Give the option for the maze solving algorithm